Ministries of Broadmeadow United Methodist Church

 Current Study: World Religions

-The young(ish) adults just began a new class.
-It's so new, we don't even have a name yet!
+The Upper Room Class is designed for our younger adults.
 They meet in room 225 upstairs and focus on discipleship and spiritual formation.
 Everyone is welcome!

 Current study: We Make the Road by Walking by Brian McLaren

 United Methodist Women: Faith - Hope - Love in Action

 The United Methodist Women of Broadmeadow meet on the third Tuesday of each month, September through May, at 11:00 a.m. in the church parlor for study, worship, lunch, and fellowship.
 All women of the church are invited and encouraged to attend.

 Globally, United Methodist Women form a community whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.
 From its beginning, United Methodist Women has focused on ministries with women, children, and youth.
 Broadmeadow’s UMW seeks to live out this mission, purpose, and focus.

 • Supporting United Methodist Women’s international missions through annual donation of pledges by members

 • Supporting the cause of reducing gun violence in our city, state, and nation, through annual donations to the Gabby Giffords Foundation and by reaching out to other UMW local organizations throughout Mississippi